VPERepos/vperepos.github.io/docs/src/Blog/knowledge_base.md

 \end{pmatrix}
 p^k(1-p)^{n-k} = \frac{n!}{k!(n-k)!}p^k(1-p)^{n-k},
 $$
 for $k=0,1,2,...,n$.
-The first part of the PMF represents the number of combinations for $k$ successes out of $n$ trials.
+The first part of the PMF represents the number of combinations for $k$ successes out of $n$ trials and we are not interested in the order of the sucesses.

-It is important to understand why a combination without repetition is used here and not a permutation without repetition.
-Let's consider 2 successes out of 3 trials (S1 - means success at the position 1): <br/>

-Combinations: (S1,S2,F3), (S1,F2,S3), (F1,S2,S3) - in total 3 combinations.<br/>

-Permutations: (S1,S2,F3), (S2,S1,F3), (S1,F2,S3), (S3,F2,S1), (F1,S2,S3), (F1,S3,S2) - in total 6 permutations.<br/>

-But in the case of Binomial distribution we can not use each single success again and it does not matter in which order it is, we only need to count possible combinations of position of sucesses. <br/>

 Here is the visualization of some Binomial distributions: